HenHus/Husmorph/README.md

 - Open the XML file containing the landmark data you want to view.
 - Ensure the original image folder remains in its original location (the images must be accessible for visualization).
 The XML file references the images by their original path, so if the images are moved, the landmarks cannot be overlaid correctly.
 - Use **Spacebar** to navigate through the images while viewing their landmarks.
+- Press `c` to cancel, and go back to the program.
 ---

 ### Machine Learning